 The evaluation of the collection is an ongoing process.
 The Documents Librarian continually assesses, reviews, and updates the collection with regard to the University's mission, community needs, and support of Academic programs.

-Since there are no copyright restrictions on government material, all citizens are allowed to copy any Government Document material at the rate of 10 cents per page.
+Since there are no copyright restrictions on government materials, all citizens are allowed to download and reproduce Government Document materials.

 Location and Access

 Most Government Documents are located in the Government Documents stack area, and are available for patron browsing on the second floor of the library, Room 245, during Library hours.
 These documents are arranged using SuDoc classification, but certain items are located alphabetically by title within the Periodicals Area, or, in the Reference or Circulating collections, using LC classification.
 CD-ROMs are organized using SuDoc numbers and are located to the right of the Government Documents reference desk.

 The law governing depository libraries, as well as their regulations and procedures for the administration of the collection, are contained in:

 - Title 44 of the United States Code

 - U.S. Superintendent of Documents, Instructions to Depositories (GP 3.26:D 44/977)

 The FDLP conducts on-site inspections of each Federal Depositories throughout the United States.
 A trained GPO inspector makes appointments to conduct thorough inspections of all operations with the Documents Librarian, the Documents Assistant, the University Assistant Librarian, and the Dean of the Libraries.
 The inspection ensures that depository libraries are operating under the strict regulations set forth in Title 44.